top of page

 Taupō

 Stopped by Huka Falls on the way into town.
-I'd previously seen the largest waterfall system in the world, the largest waterfall in Europe, and the world's largest sheet of falling water, so I was eager to see the New Zealand waterfall with the largest flowrate.
+I'd previously seen the largest waterfall system in the world, the largest waterfall in Europe, and the world's largest sheet of falling water, so I was eager to see the New Zealand waterfall with the largest flow rate.

 Haku Falls

-Don't know if I'd drive 1,000 km to see it, but it was nice stretch of the legs.
+Don't know if I'd drive 1,000 km to see it, but it was a nice stretch of the legs.

-Downtown Taupo reminded me of downtown Rotorua, a grid layout up against a lake, consisting of one and two story buildings.
+Downtown Taupo reminded me of downtown Rotorua, a grid layout up against a lake, consisting of one and two-story buildings.
 I wouldn't call either picturesque.

 Lodgings: The Clearwater Motor Lodge was selected due to its reasonable rate ($101 USD), good reviews, and its outdoor thermal mineral pool.
 After my little bit of heaven at the Aura Accommodations the previous two nights, I couldn't pass up the opportunity.
 The pool was a little tired and small, you know what Thomas Wolfe said about thermal pools . . .